April 24ths

 What I liked about Prince’s guitar playing was economy: He used only a few guitar sounds, mostly clean and overdriven, with very clean playing, as opposed to the 60s blues-influenced players (Clapton, Hendrix, Page) that had more ‘slop’ in their technique.

+About five years ago I started a series that was called “15 Minutes”, a riff on Andy Warhol's 15 Minutes.
+It was supposed to be an album with 15 tracks on it with each one being one minute long.
 It's amazing how long it takes to write a piece of music that's just one minute long when you have to produce it and make a video, otherwise writing one minute of music perhaps doesn’t take a long time.

 A rule of thumb that I heard a long time ago was that you should write a minute’s worth of music a day.
 The difficulty will depend on the tempo and density of the music.
 If it's a slow piece, one minute might consist of whole and half notes and might take a half hour.
 Other days it might take 4 hours.